Skip to main content

 2. Create a Strategic Plan

-At this stage, you will start building the framework for your program and how you will deliver it to employees.
+At this stage, you will start building the framework for your program and determining how you will deliver it to employees.
 You’ll need to map out all the components of the learning plan to ensure nothing essential is missing, but also that it isn’t going overboard.

 While crafting the plan, try to have each module move seamlessly into the next section.
-You don’t want to create abrupt cuts where users might stop their learning journey.
+You don’t want to create abrupt cuts where users might quit their learning journey.
 Keep the user’s experience in mind and create a clear journey for them.

 While creating your plan, consider: